OpenLearningAnalyticsPlatform/OpenLAP-AnalyticsMethodsFramework/README.md

 ## INTRODUCTION

-The OpenLAP-AnalyticsMethodsFramework provides the API necessary for developers to extend the Analytics Methods macro component of the OpenLAP system of the RWTH.
-This framework consist of the classes that the developer can extend, implement, pack and upload to the OpenLAP system to provide new Analytics Methods and make them available to all the users of the OpenLAP.
+The OpenLAP-AnalyticsMethodsFramework contains the necessary classes that the developers can extend, implement, pack in JAR and upload to add new Analytics Methods to the OpenLAP.

 ## MOTIVATION